SFDO-Tooling/CumulusCI/docs/tasks.rst

 ``--data_files DATAFILES``
 	 *Required*

-	 A list of paths to the json files to POST.
+	 A list of paths, where each path is a JSON file containing a composite request body.

 ``--managed MANAGED``
 	 *Optional*